Color Analysis 101

 4. Contrast

-Determining contrast informs what color pairings are most flattering.
-For someone who is high contrast (think striking and dramatic Hilary Rhoda with her light skin, dark hair and clear blue eyes), high contrast colors like black and white work best.
-Medium and low contrast people are better in more medium-to-low contrast color pairings respectively (think medium-contrast JLo in a medium-contrast leopard print).
+Determining contrast informs which color pairings are most flattering.
+For someone who is high contrast — think striking and dramatic Hilary Rhoda with her light skin, dark hair and clear blue eyes — polar opposite colors like black and white work best.
+Medium and low contrast people are better in medium and low contrast color pairings respectively — think medium contrast JLo in a mid-toned leopard print and low contrast Tilda Swinton in an all-light color palette of white, pastel yellow and baby pink.

 5. Season

 Bringing all these elements together determines a seasonal color palette.
 Winter and summer seasons are cool, while spring and autumn are warm.
 Summer and autumn are muted, while winter and spring are clear.
 Spring and summer are light, while winter and autumn are dark.
-Seasonal flows are common too, like a “Soft Winter” — a slightly less vibrant color palette than True Winter’s high intensity jewel tones, which is better suited to a cool-undertoned person with muted, medium value and medium contrast features.
+Seasonal flows are considered too, like a “Deep Winter” — a more saturated palette than True Winter’s vibrant jewel tones — which is best for a balanced-temperatured person with muted chroma, dark value and low contrast features.
 A fine example of how color analysis is part-art and part-science!

 See BestLifeOnline.com press feature here.